Skip Breadcrumb Links

 Legal Aid Clinic / Community Legal Clinic

-An agency that provides free legal advice to people with low income.
+An agency that provides free legal advice to people with low income or meet certain eligibility criteria.
 Most

 cities have at least one legal aid clinic.